Top 5 historic sites Croatia

 Photo: Outdoor dining terrace in the restaurant Kinoteka in Diocletian's Palace

-Furthermore, one of the most interesting facts about the palace is that people still live inside it today.
-It is home to about 3,000 residents.
+Also, one of the most fun facts is about 3,000 people still live inside the palace today.
 Thus, Diocletian's Palace is the oldest inhabited historical monument in the world.

 Narrow passages between the buildings in Diocletians Palace in Split